Seenkao/fast_StrToInt/README.md

 **ge_external_utils.pas** - a module that provides all the functions for translating strings into numbers.
 The main information with comments is contained in the module.

+**Attention!** This library is aimed at the speed of translating strings into numbers!
+As well as compatibility with different architectures. :) But it only handles numbers, "-" sign (minus) and prefixes for hexadecimal, octal and binary systems.
+All other characters will be ignored, in which case all functions will give incorrect results (even if you just put a space before the number).

 **License**
 - __Zlib__.